13 Spring Vegetables to Grow for an Early Harvest

 There are two basic kinds of peas: garden peas, which require shelling, and snow or sugar peas, which yield edible pods.
-No matter which you prefer, eat ’em with gusto, as these little gems are an excellent source of iron, protein, vitamin C and soluble fiber.
+No matter which you prefer, eat ’em with gusto, as these little spring vegetables are an excellent source of iron, protein, vitamin C and soluble fiber.
 Pass the peas, please!

 Planting Advice: When soil is workable (near the end of March in cold climates), sow seeds 1 to 2 inches deep and 4 inches apart; 18 inches between rows.

 Harvest Tips: Peas generally mature in 54 to 72 days, depending on the variety.
 Younger peas taste sweeter than more mature peas.
 Harvest garden peas when the seeds are visible, but before they get too big and the weather gets too hot.
-Harvest edible-pod peas before the seeds fully develop.
+Pick edible-pod peas before the seeds fully develop.
 Use two hands: one on the vine, the other to pick the peas.
-Regular picking encourages continued
+Regular picking encourages continued pod production.

-TOP PICKs: Snowflake, Daybreak (early), Wando (summer)
+Top picks: Snowflake, Daybreak (early), Wando (summer)

 Tasty Heirlooms: Amish Snap, Blue Podded, Golden Sweet, Green Arrow, Sutton’s Harbinger